 The number of recorded attacks since 2000 has gone up by a factor of 10, although the percentage of foreigners living in Poland is low in comparison to other European countries.
-Jews and Roma were once the main target of violence.
+Jews and Roma were once the main targets of violence.
 Now it is Muslims and Africans.

-Attacks are rarely investigated - there were 70 cases in 2015 - due to "limited harm to society."
-There are exceptions, such as a man in Breslau sentenced to 10 months in prison without parole for burning a puppet of a Jew in the city's main square in fall 2015.
+Attacks are rarely investigated - there were over 150 cases in 2019 - due to "limited harm to society."
+There are exceptions, such as a man in Wrocław who was sentenced to 10 months in prison without parole for burning a puppet of a Jew in the city's main square in fall 2015.